Activity based selling is a mindset

 - Find out your metrics.
 Knowing what your goals are, you should have a clear frame of your Key Performance Indicators.
 Track and collect data from them.
 Then compare and analyze them in an accessible way.

 - Set daily tasks.
 To make sure your goals are realistic, it is crucial to understand if your ambitions are too big and if you can carry the daily load of steps required to fulfill them.

 - Visualize the whole frame.
 Each week, look back at those metrics.
 Celebrate what you achieved and work hard on those you missed, so that you can improve.

-In long terms, people get more and more comfortable in setting tasks in the calendar and stick with them; to achieve it a Kick-Off training is required.
+In the long term, people get more and more comfortable in setting tasks in the calendar and stick with them; to achieve a Kick-Off training is required.
 The benefit of a proper set of task patterns will be clear when more than 75% of tasks start naturally in the calendar.

-We helped many teams in getting into ABS properly and we have seen the efficiency improve, but also how the working environment can enhance by better time management and stress reduction.
+We helped many teams get into activity based selling properly, and we have seen the efficiency improve, but also how the working environment can be enhanced by better time management and stress reduction.